 Their 2 Pcs Not Cod, which is made in house with their own tofu, and a coconut, salted caramel milk-shake make for a good comfort meal.
 Top that off with a pineapple dole whip or dairy-free soft serve and see how magic happens.

 I love this place for dinner.
 Whether you’re enjoying the sunset from the outdoor patio or watching the wood fire pizza magic happen from the bar, the atmosphere here is awesome.
-The twinkling white lights compliment the comforting atmosphere while you wait for your warm thin-crust pizza.
+The twinkling white lights complement the comforting atmosphere while you wait for your warm thin-crust pizza.
 It’s basically a vegan Italy.

 Pizza is one of those meals that I’ve just gotten used to eating plain, without cheese or any other fancy vegan substitutes.
 But Woodshed pizza gives you the option to supplement regular cheese for either Daiya or Cashew Cheese and meat for vegan substitutes, such as chorizo, ham or chicken at no extra cost, which is not only amazing but also super delicious.